jingmeng-bioinformatics/PREDAC-CNN/README.md

     1        QKLPGIDNSN...
 QKLPGIDNSS...
     0        QKLPGNDNTS...
 QKLPGNDNSS...

-Example of the predict data:
+Example of the input data for prediction:

     seq_1	        seq_2
     QKLPGNDNST...
 QKLPGNDNSS...